zzywdddw/ECE1786H/Lecture.md

    - Then feed all of those maximum values, from all the kernels into a multi-layer perceptron (MLP) - also called linear, fully connected layer(s).

 Does this make sense?
    Should look for patterns of 1-6 words that give sense of whether sentence is objective or subjective

+<strong>Important note </strong>: for Method 2, I also asked you to enable the training of the embeddings themselves.
+That is, the gradient descent is set to propagate back into the embeddings, so that they learn to do strong>this task</strong> specifically well
+   - This is the case for the next network - Transformers
+   - Looking ahead: it will be important to understand that the embeddings themselves are essentially network parameters, and so it makes sense to train them all together
+        - the only difference is that you use different parameters depending on what the actual input is